 Trobrianders of Papua New Guinea

 Annette Weiner's 1976 re-examination of the Trobrianders of Papua New Guinea studied the people described in Bronislaw Malinowski's ethnographic work of the early 20th century through a more balanced lens that gave more weight to women's work and wealth.
-She argues that because Malinowski was preoccupied with exclusively male-dominated politics and classic structures of power, he failed to pay attention to critical ways the Trobrian women played important roles in their society.
+She argues that because Malinowski was preoccupied with exclusively male-dominated politics and classic structures of power, he failed to pay attention to critical ways the Trobriand women played important roles in their society.
 Weiner describes that while Trobriand men traveled from island to island to seek political positions of power, Trobriand women were given value and autonomy through matrilineal institutions.
-"The discovery that Trobriand women have power and that women enact roles which are symbolically, structurally, and functionally significant to the ordering of Trobriant society and to the roles that men play, should give us, as anthropologists, cause for concern," warns Weiner.
+"The discovery that Trobriand women have power and that women enact roles which are symbolically, structurally, and functionally significant to the ordering of Trobriand society and to the roles that men play, should give us, as anthropologists, cause for concern," warns Weiner.
 "We have allowed 'politics by men' to structure our thinking about other societies; we have let ourselves believe that, if women are not dominant in the political sphere of interaction, their power remains at best peripheral."

 In 2015, photographer Pierre de Vallombreuse documented images of Southeast Asian tribes of today where gender equality surpasses the West, and women share the power.
 One of the societies he captured on film was the Palawan society, "a non-hierarchical community in the Philippines where men and women have been historically equal."

 Another matriarchal society captured by de Vallombreuse is the Khasi society, "a matrilineal and matrilocal culture in the northeastern part of India, in which children primarily bear the name of their mother, and inheritance is bestowed upon the daughters in a family."
 This practice of matrilocality—the practice of children living with the mother's family—ensures that there will be no economic free fall or difficult change should the parents divorce.
 "No matter how many times the woman marries, her children will always remain with her," Patricia Mukhim, a Khasi and editor of The Shillong Times explains in Dame Magazine.
-"And even if a man abandons a woman he has impregnated, the children are never 'illegitimate.'"
+"And even if a man abandons a woman he has impregnated, the children are never [considered] 'illegitimate.'"

 Last but not least, the Mosuo—a society in southwestern China—may be one of the most fascinating demonstrations of a matriarchal society today.
 "Mosuo women carry on the family name and run the households, which are usually made up of several families, with one woman elected as the head," describes PBS Frontline World.
 "The head matriarchs of each village govern the region by committee."
-The Musuo are known for their tradition of zouhun, or walking marriage, a union where women are free to take different sexual partners—no stigma attached.
-As Dame Magazine points out, Mosuo women each have their own babahuago, or flower room, for receiving visits from lovers.
+The Musuo are known for their tradition of zouhun or walking marriage, a union where women are free to take different sexual partners—no stigma attached.
+As Dame Magazine points out, Mosuo women each have their own babahuago, or flower room, to receive visits from lovers.
 Dame writes, "No one worries about commitment since any resulting children are raised in the mother's house with the help of her brothers and the rest of the community."